-Start the guide at Part 1: How Do I Know If I'm Eligible for the Public Housing Program? or choose a topic from the list below.
+Start the guide at Part 1: Who qualifies for Public Housing? or choose a topic from the list below.